IceCreamYou/MainLoop.js/README.md

 [MIT-licensed](https://github.com/IceCreamYou/MainLoop.js/blob/gh-pages/LICENSE.txt).

-Compatible with all modern browsers (IE9+) including mobile browsers, as well as node.js and io.js.
+Compatible with all modern browsers (IE9+) including mobile browsers, as well as node.js.
 There are no dependencies.

 Contributions are welcome.
 To get started contributing, run `npm install` in the project's directory, then run `grunt` before submitting a pull request to